RSS Reader and small updates

 We are already working on new exciting features:

-- Twitter plugin built from scratch with new layout and more customization options.
+- Twitter plugin built from scratch with a new layout and more customization options.

 Play Digital Signage team